MohamedGalal-2/Fire-Protection-System/README.md

   <li>Sending an SMS notification using the SendSMS() function.</li>
 </ul>

-<p>If no hazards are detected, the system resets to a safe state, reconnecting power, reopening the gas valve, and deactivating the emergency measures.</p>
+2. If no hazards are detected, the system resets to a safe state, reconnecting power, reopening the gas valve, and deactivating the emergency measures.
-<p>The loop also includes a timed refresh for the LCD to clear and display a default message ("It's all good") when no hazards are detected.</p>
+3. The loop also includes a timed refresh for the LCD to clear and display a default message ("It's all good") when no hazards are detected.
 </div>